tifanihusna/starter-academic/content/publications (others)/ADBI_JICA/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- 	Suzuki, Tomoyoshi
+- 	Tomoyoshi Suzuki
-- 	Kawahashi, Takehiro
+- 	Takehiro Kawahashi
-- 	Tanaka, Keisuke
+- 	Keisuke Tanaka
+- 	Yuki Fujita
+- 	Kazuki Yoshioka
-- 	Fujita, YukiYoshioka,
+- 	KE Seetharam
-- 	KazukiSeetharam, K. E.
-- 	Yoshino, Naoyuki
+- 	Naoyuki Yoshino
 - 	admin